SafoanAlhalalia/VCFCrawler/MIMS_Crawler_Jason_New/Description.md

 6. I used Eclipse IDE with git to develop this project.

-7. I usually use EC2, Lambda, Sagemaker to prepare the image and run it for project instead docker.
+7. I usually use EC2, Lambda, Sagemaker to run it for project instead docker.